Key takeaways

 Could this medication affect any of my other prescriptions or health conditions?

-Your healthcare provider plays a crucial role in your weight loss journey.
-They can offer support, adjust your treatment as needed, and monitor your progress to ensure you stay on track.
+A healthcare provider plays a crucial role in a weight loss journey.
+They can offer support, adjust treatment as needed, and monitor progress toward goals.

 Bottom line